Lanvin 2001 EDT

 Oxygene Homme

 Lanvin Oxygene Homme is an Eau de Toilette launched in 2001, created by Alberto Morillas.
-Oxygene Homme opens with Cypress, Fir Resin, Artemisia, and Coriander, settles into a heart of Juniper and Myrtle, and dries down to a base of Musk and Cedar.
-Lanvin's Oxygene Homme carries a Favourite verdict, a aromatic-led wear.
+Oxygene Homme opens with Cypress, Coriander, Artemisia, and Fir Resin, settles into a heart of Myrtle and Juniper, and dries down to a base of Musk and Cedar.
+Lanvin's Oxygene Homme carries a Favourite verdict, an aromatic-led wear.

 Oxygene Homme is Morillas doing a Morillas.
 It's an airy, fresh green scent that polarises opinion; some find it a unique, classic breath of fresh air, while others bemoan its perceived synthetic nature and a rather unfortunate "dill pickle" note.
 Try before you buy.